knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 This image is loaded with the following features:

-Several wireless assesment tools.
 -
+1.- Several wireless assesment tools.

 aircrack-ng, airmon-ng, reaver, pixiewps, tcpdump, tmux, rtl-sdr, rtl_433, rtl_ais, iodine, privoxy, hcxdumptool, horst

 Additional tools:
 netcat, fdisk, macchanger, nano

--Support for extension of the storage capacity with extroot (adding a USB flashdrive).
+2.- Support for extension of the storage capacity with extroot (adding a USB flashdrive).

--
--Driver support for additional USB wireless cards adapters.
+3.- Driver support for additional USB wireless cards adapters.
--
 Devices based on chipset ar9271 (for instance DWA-126, WNA1100, TL-WN721N, TL-WN722N V1.x, TL-WN322G v3, TL-WN422G v2, DNUA-93F and anything azurewave and atheros ar9271) and also the chipset rt2800, for example the Ralink and Mediatek USB devices RT2770, RT2870, RT3070 RT3071, RT3072, RT3572.

--Wireless access point waiting for you to connect, ready to rock your attack.
-(Connect to SigDigA5V11) -
+4.- Wireless access point waiting for you to connect, ready to rock your attack.
+(Connect to SigDigA5V11)